 · 1 min read

-Pan Fish Receives NSF International’s First FSMA Voluntary Qualified Importer Program Certification
+Pan Fish Receives NSF’s First FSMA Voluntary Qualified Importer Program Certification

 During an event held at Pan Fish headquarters in Shanghai, NSF’s General Manager for China, Sol Yu, and NSF’s Food Safety Director for China, Vicki Zhao, presented the certificate to Pan Fish President, Tony Chang, and Pan Fish Vice General Managers, Garner Huang and Andrew Miu.

 “During this project, we worked closely with NSF international, learning about their standards development, auditing and quality management processes,” said Chang.
 “NSF proved to be an excellent resource and we’re looking forward to working with them in the future.”